daseanbennett3/SALES/README.md

 --Weekly Trends (New Worksheet)
-Add Order Date to the Columns, change from YEAR to More -- Week Number and then make it continuous
+Add Order Date to the Columns, change from YEAR to More -- Week Number and then make it continuous Add CY Sales and CY Profit to the Rows
+Right-click on the top header and Add Reference Line -- Change Label: to Custom rather than Computation and name it "Avg." and Add "<Value>"
+Do the same for the other graph
+Edit the lines font, boldness, ect...

+--Highlight the Above and Below averages click on the SUM(CY Sales) in the Marks card and Control + Drag the CY Sales from Rows to the Colors create a Calculated Field called "KPI Sales Average" that looks like this >>> IF SUM([CY Sales]) > WINDOW_AVG(SUM([CY Sales]))
+                                                                              THEN 'above'
+                                                                              ELSE 'below'
+                                                                              END

+Add KPI Sales Average to the Color under the CY Sales in the Marks card Do The same thing from line 85 except with Profits

+Go to the Tool Tip in the All section of the Marks card Add Current Year to the Tool Tip and make it look like this >>  <WEEK(Order Date)>
+                                                                Sales of <ATTR(Current Year)>: <SUM(CY Sales)>
+                                                                <AGG(KPI Sales Average)> the average
+                                                                Profit of <ATTR(Current Year)>: <SUM(CY Profit)>
+                                                                <AGG(KPI Profit Average)> the average